FredaFan/movies-api-Assignment2/README.md

 /api/movies/{movieid} | Get a Movie

-/api/movies/{movieid}/reviews | Get all reviews for movie | Create a new review for Movie
+/api/movies/{movieid}/reviews | Get all reviews for movie

+/api/movies/{movieid}/similar | Get all similar movies of the movie

+/api/movies/{movieid}/recommendations | Get all recommendations movies of the movie

 /api/users |Gets a list of users |